 They have a shaded pavilion that can be used as a spot for gatherings.
-You could also take a stroll the city of Huntsville’s wade mountain greenway that has a short, paved walking pathway.
+You could also take a stroll through the city of Huntsville’s wade mountain greenway, which has a short, paved walking pathway.

-The trails, on the other hand, are – Devils racetrack that is a moderately easy climb, piney loop trail – which is also a pretty easy hike- Fleming trail and wade mountain greenway trails.
+On the other hand, the trails are – Devils racetrack which is a moderately easy climb, piney loop trail – which is also a pretty easy hike- Fleming trail, and wade mountain greenway trails.

 6) Flint River Green Way

-This is not actually one of the hiking trails in Huntsville Alabama per se, but a paved nature walk through the beautiful nature preserve.
+This is not actually one of the hiking trails in Huntsville Alabama, per se, but a paved nature walks through the beautiful nature preserve.

-You can have a gorgeous view of the flint river and path is crossed by the Hampton Cove Golf course.
-This trail or walk is pretty easy and can be done by senior citizens with walkers as well.
+You can have a gorgeous view of the flint river, and the Hampton Cove Golf course crosses the path.
+This trail or walk is pretty easy and can be done by senior citizens with walkers.

 You could also go for a jog or ride your bike to get a relaxing and energetic exercise done.

-The trail is accessible all year round and is very peaceful and has very little crowds.
+The trail is accessible all year round, peaceful, and has very few crowds.

 You could also sight beautiful heron birds in the morning.